gabrielemariotti/cardslib/doc/BUILD.md

 - The library targets SDK 19 and works with minSdk=14.
 In any cases you need to use API>=16 to compile library (Properties -> Android)

 If you would like to use this **library-extra** in Eclipse you have to do these steps:
-(this part is optional,it contains code to use integrations with other libraries, as StaggeredGridView)
+(this part is optional,it contains code to use integrations with other libraries, as StaggeredGridView and CardListDragDropView)

 - import the code in your workspace starting from library-extra folder.
 The Wizard will import the code in library-extra/src/main.
 I suggest you to name it "cardslib-extra" (or another name) instead of "main".
 - mark java(*) folder as source (click on folder -> Build-Path -> use as source folder).
 You can also remove the src folder, from the project.
 - mark cardslib-extra as Android Library (Properties -> Android -> Is library)
 - add cardslib as dependency ( click -> Properties -> Android -> Add library)
 - add [Etsy-StaggeredGrid](https://github.com/etsy/AndroidStaggeredGrid) as dependency ( click -> Properties -> Android -> Add library) as dependency.
 Check the AndroidStaggeredGrid-library readme for instruction.
+- add [ListViewAnimation](https://github.com/nhaarman/ListViewAnimations) as dependency ( click -> Properties -> Android -> Add library) as dependency.
+Check the ListViewAnimations-library readme for instruction.
 - The library targets SDK 19 and works with minSdk=14.
 In any cases you need to use API>=16 to compile library (Properties -> Android)